jackheywood/DesignPatterns/README.md

 ### Builder

+#### Motivation

 - Some objects are simple and can be created in a single constructor call, other objects require a lot of ceremony to create
 - Having an object with 10 constructor arguments is not productive, opt for **piecewise** construction instead
 - **Builder** provides an API for constructing an object step-by-step

+#### Summary

+- A **builder** is a separate component for building an object
+- Can either give builder a constructor or return it via a static function
+- To make builder fluent, return `this`
+- Different facets of an object can be built with different builders working in tandem via a base class

 ## Structural Patterns